 Faculty Incentive Grants - Surveys & Assessments

 FIG faculty administer pre- and post-semester content and attitudes-towards-science assessments in their modified courses.
 We are gathering these data for FIG “program evaluation” purposes and not as an evaluation of individual faculty or individual FIG projects.
 These assessments are provided to faculty and are ones used broadly in undergraduate STEM courses.
+Scroll to the bottom of this page to see a list of surveys and assessments being used in FIG courses.

 Table of Assessments